kankaniakshat185/kankaniakshat185/README.md

 - Designing **robust backend architectures** with clear separation of concerns
 - Building **data pipelines** for ingestion, validation, transformation, and storage
 - Developing **ML-driven systems** that integrate seamlessly into production workflows
-- Handling **noisy, incomplete, and inconsistent datasets** through systematic preprocessing strategies

 ---

 ## 📌 Current Work

 - Scaling NLP systems using **transformer-based architectures and LLM ensembles**
-- Exploring **efficient retrieval and ranking strategies** for RAG pipelines
 - Improving **model reliability and interpretability** in real-world deployments
+- Optimizing backend architectures for scalability, latency, and resource efficiency

 ---